mathemandy/ul1/README.md

 - `Groupie` library is used in this screen to render the sections based on the objects that was provided.
 - A viewmodel was used here, since its always guaranteed that we get data as a bundle from the previous screen.
 - But this is open for improvement as time was a constraint for the task.
+- One Recyclerview was used in this screen and the library handled how smaller components were added on the screen.
+- Coordinate Layout was used as parent layout to give the toolbar animation on this screen and is subject to change based on preference.
+- The Lesson Object is passed to the LessonDetail screen as a bundle using Navigation Component.

+#### Feature/home/LessonDetail
+- This is a Dynamic Feature Module that holds only a fragment (LessonDetailFragment).
+- Data to this Screen is gotten as a bundle from Lessons Fragment.
+- The Component for the Player was a library which i added as a module to be able to customize correctly.
+- I chose to save the `Lesson` data to the database on oncreate, so that happens only once except if the app is left and android decides to kill the fragment.
+- I added support for landscape for the video.
+- The user has to switch on auto rotation on the device and then switch to fullscreen  by rotating the device.
+- Video Playback does not stop while switching which is a big plus.
+- More improvement can be done on this.